 - Improvements in contract closing time

-If all these benefits have persuaded you to change your company’s signing workflow, here is how you can get your employees to use it effectively:
+If all of these benefits have convinced you to change your signing workflow, here is how you can ensure your employees use it effectively:

-- Communicate - So that the revamped documentation workflow isn't jarring to your remote employees, you need to regularly communicate to them, “why is the change happening?” and also “what’s in it, for them?”
-Start this off even before implementing any eSignature solutions.
-Feel free to use power-users, short emails, blogs, and explainer videos to reinforce the message.
-By securing their buy-in, in advance, you make employees feel like they are a part of the eSignature adoption process.
-This will ultimately motivate them to sign online more often.
+- Communicate - To help employees through the change cycle, communicate openly about why the change is happening and what’s in it for them.
+You should start the conversation weeks before implementing any eSignature solutions.
+Feel free to use short emails, blogs, and explainer videos to reinforce the message.
+By securing employee buy-in well in advance, you will make them feel like they are a part of the eSignature adoption process.

-- Offer remote support - Since SignEasy is very easy to use for any signing and sending jobs, there really isn't any need for any training sessions at all.
-That said, it's always a good idea to offer guidance to employees via simple how-to video tutorials, to solve any advanced queries such as how to integrate SignEasy with G Suite.
+- Offer remote support - Since SignEasy is very simple to use for all kinds of signing and sending tasks, users often don’t even need to host training sessions.
+That said, it's always a good idea to offer guidance for employees that need it via simple how-to video tutorials.

-- Roll-out in phases - Start onboarding a few early adopters first, record their experiences and iron out kinks in the adoption process.
-Then, use learnings from this set to make the onboarding easier for the next batch of users.
+- Roll out in phases - Start onboarding a few early adopters first, monitor their experiences, and iron out kinks in the adoption process.
+Then, use what you’ve learned to make the onboarding easier for the next batch of users.

-It would be best to prioritize the onboarding of ‘more receptive’ users from functions, such as IT, HR, and operations.
-Seeing these employees reap the benefits of online contract signing would also encourage technology laggards to try the software for themselves.
+It would be best to prioritize onboarding more “receptive” users from departments like IT, HR, and operations.
+Seeing these employees reap the benefits of online contract signing is sure to encourage technology laggards to try the software for themselves.

-For companies to get the most value of technology you need to get the employees to adopt it as soon as possible.
-Remember, if you get the change management strategy right, you stand to double the ROI from your eSignature solutions.
+If companies want to get the most out of a new technology, they need to get employees on board quickly.
+Remember: if you get your change management strategy right, you stand to double your eSignature solution ROI.